Alexander Borovsky: Early life and career

 After winning fame here as a pianist of widely diversified programs, Borovsky returned to Europe where, in 1937, he first devoted himself almost exclusively to presenting the works of Johann Sebastian Bach.
 At the outbreak of the war, Mr. Borovsky first went to South America, where he continued his Bach cycles—the first such recitals ever to be presented in many of the Latin-American capitals—and where he earned fresh laurels.
 He gave live Bach evenings in Buenos Aires, with marked acclaim, and, as a result, was invited to repeat his performances under the auspices of the Cutura Artistica of São Paulo, in Brazil.
-Mr. Borovsky now brings his Bach programs to the United States.

-Deciding to leave Russia after the October Revolution he started touring in Europe and eventually made his American debut in Carnegie Hall in 1923.
+Deciding to leave Russia after the October Revolution, he started touring in Europe and eventually made his American debut in Carnegie Hall in 1923.
 He became a US national in 1941 and a professor at the Boston University in 1956.

 He was a soloist with all the major orchestras in Europe and North and South America, appearing as soloist in more than 30 concerts with the Boston Symphony Orchestra under the late Serge Koussevitzky.

 At the same time he began to record some of the significant works of Bach and Liszt and he was the first artist to record Bach's 30 Inventions and all of Liszt's Hungarian Rhapsodies.

-Mr. Borovsky's work was distinguished by his objective interpretation of classical and romantic music.
+Borovsky's work was distinguished by his objective interpretation of classical and romantic music.
 His playing of Bach, critics said, was notable for its architectural quality.

 Mme.
 Scriabin's writes in Musical Courier, October 18, 1917, page 27 "I also propose the name of Alexandre Borowsky, a young professor of the Conservatory of Moscow, who plays almost all the works of Scriabine, and who has already acquired a great reputation as a pianist in Russia.
 Mr. Borowsky is a member of the Scriabine Society."